-About “Max Sees Red”
+“Max Sees Red”

-Max Sees Red — forthcoming from Spuyten Duvyil in April, 2019, follows the adventures of a semi-successful painter in New York’s SoHo in the late 1970s.
+Max Sees Red — Spuyten Duvyil, April, 2019, follows the adventures of a semi-successful painter in New York’s SoHo in the late 1970s.
 Max is drawn into a quest to unravel the arson-murder of Shirley, a literary editor, in order to extricate Robert Rosen, one of his oldest friends, a novelist whose hysteria has made him a prime suspect.
 The book swivels between SoHo bars, lofts, and galleries, and impoverished small towns and abandoned farms in Dutchess and Hudson counties.
 The city’s artists are just beginning to settle there, clashing with the rural poor, elite establishment landowners, and a shadow neo-Nazi subculture.

 “North & South”

 "King attended the fabled Black Mountain College in the mid-1950s: her short stories suggest the spare hardness and amused diffidence of Black Mountain poet Robert Creeley; wrenching plot twists and the instability of narrative itself--King often interrupts to discard or evaluate the proceedings--root her best work in the postmodern contingency forged by Black Mountain teachers.
 In "Conversation in Connecticut," the entire arc of a failed novelist's life gets condensed into a single revelation.
 "Dog Box" moves its focus violently inward from a gentrifying Brooklyn neighborhood to a box on an art dealer's mantle.
 The collection's second half has one foot in the courtly landscape of the Old South (where King grew up), the other itching to escape to an "arts underworld."
 The narrators, often unnamed and female, reveal King's keen sensitivity to the caste system separating men and women...These stories form the pinned edges of a very broad canvas"